 - 1086.
 The release of a federal offender on parole, or on leave or licence, is governed by Division 5 of Part IB of the Crimes Act 1914 (Cth).
-State or Territory laws which restrict the availability of parole or which specify consequences for breaches of parole do not apply to federal offenders.1532 - 1087.
+State or Territory laws which restrict the availability of parole or which specify consequences for breaches of parole do not apply to federal offenders.1529 - 1087.
 An offender who is sentenced to a term or terms of imprisonment for a federal offence may be released on parole only if a non-parole period (NPP) has been fixed in respect of that sentence or those sentences.
 An offender sentenced to a "straight sentence" cannot be released on parole (although they may be released on licence: see "4.11.8 Release on licence"). - 1088.
-An offender has no entitlement to parole, even if their NPP has expired.
-Federal parole is granted at the discretion of the Commonwealth Attorney-General or their delegate, 1534 pursuant to s 19AL of the Crimes Act.
-Special restrictions apply to the grant of parole to terrorism offenders, offenders subject to a control order and offenders who have supported, or advocated support for, terrorist acts: see "4.11.2 Terrorism-related restrictions on parole".
-The likelihood or unlikelihood that the offender will be released on parole is not a relevant matter for consideration by a court sentencing a federal offender.
-1536 - 1089.
+An offender has no entitlement to parole, even if their NPP has expired.1530 Federal parole is granted at the discretion of the Commonwealth Attorney-General or their delegate, 1531 pursuant to s 19AL of the Crimes Act.1532 Special restrictions apply to the grant of parole to terrorism offenders, offenders subject to a control order and offenders who have supported, or advocated support for, terrorist acts: see "4.11.2 Terrorism-related restrictions on parole".
+The likelihood or unlikelihood that the offender will be released on parole is not a relevant matter for consideration by a court sentencing a federal offender.1533 - 1089.
 Before the end of a NPP fixed for one or more federal sentences, the Attorney-General must make (or refuse to make) an order directing that the person be released from prison on parole.
 However, if the person would still be in prison under a State or Territory sentence after the expiry of the federal NPP, the Attorney-General is not required to make a decision about parole until the time of the person's release (or expected release) from prison under the State or Territory sentence.
-He Attorney-General does not make the relevant decision within time, they must make the decision as soon as practicable thereafter.
-He attorney-General does not make the relevant decision within time, they must make the decision as soon as practicable thereafter.
+If the Attorney-General does not make the relevant decision within time, they must make the decision as soon as practicable thereafter.